CATEM1NAL/PD2-Criminal-Dawn/README.md

 ## Is this multiplayer compatible?
 There wouldn't be much point if it wasn't!
 Ignoring the obvious argument I could make about how Archipelago is inherently multiplayer
-(which is a bullshit non-answer), the mod was built to support multiplayer *almost* from the start.
-There are a few things you need to make sure of if you want to play this way:
+(which is a bullshit non-answer), the mod was built to support multiplayer basically from the start.
+For more details about this and how it works, please refer to the [FAQ](https://github.com/CATEM1NAL/PD2-Criminal-Dawn/blob/main/FAQ.md).

-**How many slots?** Each player can use their own YAML and player slot.
-Playing in the same lobby like this means you will send checks in tandem, multiplying the number of checks per location.
-This also means you can play more strategically, for example changing lobby host based on which player has the most time upgrades.
-Playing this way requires a bit more preparation, as it works best with all players using the same gameplay YAML settings.

-Alternatively you can just use same-slot coop, with only a single YAML and player slot being used for world generation.
-Everyone playing
-Criminal Dawn connects to the same slot, and they will remain perfectly in sync - only one set of checks for the entire game, and no score cap shenanigans.
-This is the simplest and most foolproof way of setting up the APWorld. **Note that this does not mean everyone will have the same upgrades and unlocks!** These are still random per player, it simply means everyone gets their own upgrades and unlocks *at the same time*.

 ## I don't like you and this APWorld concept sucks.
 Thank you for your constructive criticism.
 I will not take this into account.